 2. Assess the needs of your household:

 3. Create a Plan

-CAL FIRE has a specific Wildfire Action Plan available online among many other resources and tips on Fire Safety.
+CAL FIRE has a specific Wildfire Action Plan available online as well as many other resources and tips on Fire Safety.
 Visit www.calfire.ca.gov to learn more.

 4. Practice your Plan!

-Keep your vehicles maintained properly and your fuel tanks full.
+Keep your vehicles maintained properly and your gas tanks full.
 In addition to a standard emergency kit in each vehicle you should also include the following items: